Zippart/capstone---diabetes-indicators/README.md

-"capstone diabetes" is the only relevant file with code, the rest are outdated
+### Disclaimer: "capstone diabetes" is the only relevant file with code, the rest are outdated

 In 2021, 38.4 million Americans, or 11.6% of the population, had diabetes.
 2 million Americans have type 1 diabetes, including about 304,000 children and adolescents.
 The following dataset is from a survey where participants answered various questions about their demographics and health.
 The end goal of this project was to create predictive models based on the given info.